Table of Contents

 If the details of any shareholders change after company formation, or a new shareholder joins the company, you must report this information to Companies House when you file your next annual confirmation statement (formerly known as an ‘annual return’).

 There is no requirement to deliver a confirmation statement before the filing deadline unless you want to update shareholder information immediately.
 However, it is considered best practice to report changes to Companies House as soon as possible.

 Do I need to tell Companies House if a shareholder changes address?

 There is no need to tell Companies House if a shareholder’s contact address changes unless they are a subscriber and/or a Person with Significant Control (PSC).

 Do I have to tell Companies House when a shareholder joins or leaves a company?

-When a shareholder leaves a company after incorporation, you must inform Companies House on the next annual confirmation statement.
-You will need to state the date they ceased to be a member.
+If a shareholder decides to leave a company or passes away, you must inform Companies House on the next annual confirmation statement.
+You will need to state the date on which the individual ceased to be a member.
 You must also report the sale (transfer) of their shares on the same confirmation statement.

 What happens if a shareholder dies?

-It is wise to plan ahead for such eventualities.
-This can protect the interests of both your family and your company.
-Which can ensure a fair and advantageous outcome for all parties involved.
+It is wise to plan ahead for such eventualities to protect the interests of both your family and your company, ensuring a fair and advantageous outcome for all parties involved.